 This book is available on GitHub and WebRTCforTheCurious.com.
 It is licensed in a way that you can use it however you think is best.
-If you prefer to download a PDF to read later, that can be found here.
+You can also download the book in its current version as an ePub or PDF file.

 This book is written by individuals, for individuals.
 It is vendor agnostic so we will not make recommendations that could be a conflict of interest.

 The website will not use analytics or tracking.